 - Demonstrate the standard uses of commas as separators

-Transition words add new viewpoints to your material; commas before and after transition words help to separate them from the sentence ideas they are describing.
-Transition words tend to appear at the beginning or in the middle of a sentence, as in the following:
+Commas before and after transition words help to separate them from the sentence ideas they are describing.
+Transition words tend to appear at the beginning of a sentence but they can also be found in the middle or at the end, as in the following:

 - Therefore, the natural gas industry can only be understood fully through an analysis of these recent political changes.